For now, see my dads designs first Mine are futher down

 The trailer can be detached and re-attached to something else like a regular bicycle to he used as a power source for a camp site or to power a laptop and a cell phone.

-The trailer hitch is lockable but now I am working on a lighter solution.
 I believe such a vehicle could be used in small towns for the post man, a visiting nurse, older people just to get around.
 Tourist organizations to make groups more mobile.
-I can figure out how to even carry camping gear to take a small trip out of the city and even to pull children on their bicycles when they get tired. |
+I can figure out how to even carry camping gear to take a small trip out of the city and even to pull children on their bicycles when they get tired.

 Today I am doing smaller projects